Scheduling

 • Always run a test send to your own email before turning auto-send on.

 • The schedule applies globally — there is one schedule per install.
-Sending free daily and paid weekly from the same install requires the pro plugin's enhanced scheduler.
+Sending free daily and paid weekly from the same install requires the pro plugin's Weekly Schedule.

 Next: Subscribers & forms.